 – Only staff and students are permitted in the building.
 Drop-off and pick-up will be conducted out front or on the playground.

 – COVID-19 screening questions must be cleared before entering the building.

 – Everyone washes their hands upon arrival, before going outside, after coming back in, before snack and lunch, and before nap at the bare minimum.
 If a child puts their hands in their mouth or nose, they are then asked to wash their hands.
 Our hand washing practices have always been of utmost importance and are the best way for us to keep everyone healthy.

-– Classrooms are sanitized throughout the day to ensure surfaces are properly cleaned.
-We follow strict guidelines from NC Health and Human Services on disinfecting and sanitizing practices.
-We disinfect every morning and after school everyday.
+– Classrooms are cleaned throughout the day to ensure surfaces are properly cleaned.
 The school is thoroughly cleaned every weekend.

-– Nap sheets/blankets are sent home twice a week: Wednesday and Friday for washing.
+– Nap sheets/blankets are sent home on Friday for washing.

-– If a child is not feeling well they come to the office immediately, have their temperature taken and parents are called to come pick up the child.
-Anyone with a temperature of 99.4 or greater remain home for 24 hours to monitor symptoms.
+– If a child is not feeling well they come to the office, have their temperature taken and parents are notified.
 In accordance with NC DHHS requirements, anyone with a temperature of 100.4 or greater must be fever free for 3 days, without medication, before returning to school.

 As this situation evolves, our guidelines and procedures may change.
 We will update all families if/when procedures change.